-^{} Current FY 2018 consolidations are not related to the Agency Reform Plan study effort; they represent existing consolidation efforts that are part of ongoing operations.
+^{} FY 2018 consolidations were not related to the Agency Reform Plan study effort; they represent existing consolidation efforts that are part of ongoing operations.
+Consolidations for the year totaled 1,790.

 Data Accuracy and Reliability

 GSA is confident in our data capture for the number of vehicles consolidated and the number of vehicles that we study.